lamindb.Run .md

 reference: str | None

-A reference like a URL or external ID (such as from a workflow manager).
+A reference like a URL or an external ID such as from a workflow manager.

 reference_type: str | None

-Type of reference such as a workflow manager execution ID.
+The type of the reference such as a workflow manager execution ID.

 created_at: datetime